padiketeku/EarthObservation101-Practicals/Activity-03-Understanding Data Types and Conventions.md

 print(asian_country);
 ```

 How do you know that the input variable is a string?
-You are right, China is in single quote If you run the code, a string object namely `China` is printed to the **`Console`**.
+You are right, China is in single quote.
+If you run the code, a string object namely `China` is printed to the **`Console`**.
 The `ee.String` has many methods, including `aside (func, var_args)`, `slice (start, end)`, `toLowerCase ()`, etc. The methods have either blank or fill parenthesis.
 The methods with blank parenthesis (e.g., `length ( )` ) require no input values whereas the other methods require input values to be passed into them.
 In this first example, we would apply length () to determine the number of letters in the name China (Fig. 7).
 If you click `length ()`, what is the data type of the return variable?
 That is correct, an integer is given as the return variable.

 ![image](https://github.com/user-attachments/assets/ff96f802-0e62-4aec-a49a-46e72a6a4f22)